Nepali Folk and Traditional Musical Instruments

 Sanai is one of the popular Panche Baja made by metal.
 Its shape like pipe slightly bent forward.
-It has two holes, one is small hole used for flow air and another side has a quite big hole for outflow air and produce sound.
+It has two holes, one is a small hole used for flow air and another side has a quite big hole for outflow air and produces sound.

 A Damphu or Damfoo is a Nepali traditional instrument made of a wood circle and covered by animal skin.
 It is shape is a circle, made of wood and leather, and played by hand.
 This traditional musical instrument is used by the Tamang people to play Tamang Selo.

 Dholak is a South Asian two-headed hand drum made of wood and covered with leather.
-It also uses in Nepal musical instrument.
+It also uses in Nepal musical instruments.

 The Dhyangro is a frame drum played by the Jhakri for worshiping or treating people.
 Dhyangro is especially used those of the Magar’s, the Kirati, the Tamang as well as by Tibetan Buddhist musicians.
 It is made of hollow wood by stretching goat-skin both of its edges and played with a curved stick called Gajo.